ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 3. Once again, use the SNMP tools from the **CLIENT** VM to query the number of ICMP Echos (pings) that have been received by the **SERVER** VM.
 It should clearly show that it has increased by the number sent during the previous command.
 Take a **screenshot** with the command used and the result clearly highlighted in the terminal output.
 It should match the expected output based on the previous two screenshots.

 {{% notice note %}}
-_Be prepared to duplicate this activity during the interactive grading process!
-If you are unable to duplicate it, you can present the screenshots as proof that it worked before for partial credit.
+_You will present the screenshots as proof that you performed this activity for grading.
 You may preform all three commands in a single screenshot if desired.
 See [this example](images/lab3-hint.png) for an idea of what the output should look like. --Russ_
 {{% /notice %}}

 #### Resources